Domestic Partnership Act 2018: Background

 The Domestic Partnership Bill was introduced in 2017 after the Supreme Court of Bermuda ruled that homosexuals should have the same rights to marry as heterosexual couples, judicially legalising same-sex marriage.
 After the ruling, the Minister for Home Affairs, Walter Roban, brought the bill before the Bermuda House of Assembly designed to create a separate institution of unions for same-sex couples.
 The Bill passed the House with a 24–10 majority and also passed through the Senate with an 8–3 majority.

-The bill then went to the Governor of Bermuda for Royal assent on behalf of Queen Elizabeth II, which is customarily given to bills that have passed both houses.
+The bill then went to the Governor of Bermuda for Royal assent on behalf of Queen Elizabeth II, which is legally required to be given to bills that have passed both houses in order for them to become law.
 Governor John Rankin delayed granting consent in order to consult with the British Foreign and Commonwealth Office.
 Following this, a number of international media outlets and politicians called on him to refuse to grant royal assent.
 A debate in the British House of Commons, led by the Labour Party's Chris Bryant, called on the Foreign Secretary Boris Johnson to block the bill.
 Minister Sir Alan Duncan said that the government was "disappointed" but would not block the introduction of the act, citing the constitutional convention that the British government would not directly interfere with decisions taken by the legislatures of the Overseas Territories.
 Fellow Foreign Office Minister Harriett Baldwin defended this decision.
 The Governor then granted the Royal assent on 7 February 2018.
 The law went into effect on 1 June 2018.